ucfopen/Materia/develop/widget-developer-guide.md

 	]
 }</code></pre>

-Keep an array of assets that aren't associated with the questions at all (like theme backgrounds).
+Keep an array of assets that aren't associated with the questions at all (ie. theme backgrounds).

 <pre><code class="language-javascript">{
 	version: 1,